-The purpose of this page is to provide you with a step-by-step list of the foundational tasks to complete prior to the beginning of a course.
+The purpose of this page is to provide you with a step-by-step list of tasks to complete prior to the beginning of a course.
 These steps will get you and your students started on the right trajectory.
-Once you have access to your course(s), you’ll need to take some time to familiarize yourself with a few of its key components so that you’re ready for the first day of class.
+Once you have access to your course(s) in the Learning Management System, you’ll need to familiarize yourself with a few of its key components so that you’re ready for the first day of class.

-The video will give you an idea of where to get started and what to look for in your new course shell.
-For more detail on each step, please review each step listed below.
+The steps listed below correspond with the College’s LMS Minimum Usage Guidelines and will give you an idea of where to get started and what to look for in your course.

 What to Look For

-- All current and approved syllabi are on the syllabi.dtcc.edu website.
-Check to make sure your syllabus is properly linked to the syllabi website.
+- All current, approved syllabi are located on the syllabus website.
+Check your course in D2L to make sure the syllabus is properly linked (not pdf or Word) to the syllabus website.
+It is often in a module called Getting Started or Week 0.

 - Learning objectives (CCPOs & MPOs)